AntonioTorres23/OpenGL_Notes/Instancing.md

 Say you have a scene where you're drawing a lot of models where most of these models contain the same set of vertex data, but with different world transformations.
-Think of a scene filled with grass leaves
+Think of a scene filled with grass leaves: each grass